tymyrddin/purple/source/docs/foundations/organisational-development/wrong.md

 # "Do Everything Wrong" workshops

-Reverse workshops where participants deliberately do everything insecurely.
-Learning what not to do by actually doing it wrong is memorable, engaging, and reveals vulnerabilities through practice rather than lecture.
+Reverse workshops where participants deliberately do everything "wrong", in this case, insecurely.
+Learning what not to do by actually doing it "wrong" is memorable, engaging, and can reveal vulnerabilities through practice rather than lecture.

 ## Workshop format